 This method is made up of five alert levels and the granular lockdown technique, which is a two-week micro-level quarantine for regions declared "critical zones" by local government units (LGUs).
-Starting Sept.
-8. until the end of the month, Metro Manila shifted back to GCQ.
-Metro Manila was placed under Alert Level 4 on Sept.
-16, enforcing granular lockdowns only in vital sectors.
-By the end of September, the Government placed 11 regions under MECQ until Oct.
-15, 2021, while 25 areas went under GCQ with heightened restrictions until the end of the month.
+Starting September 8, 2021. until the end of the month, Metro Manila shifted back to GCQ.
+Metro Manila was placed under Alert Level 4 on September 16, 2021, enforcing granular lockdowns only in vital sectors.
+By the end of September, the Government placed 11 regions under MECQ until October 15, 2021, while 25 areas went under GCQ with heightened restrictions until the end of the month.

-On Oct.
-13, IATF approved the recommendation to reduce the alert level in NCR from alert level 4 to alert level 3 until Oct.
-31. On Nov.
-4, the Government approved the de-escalation of NCR from alert level 3 to alert level 2.
+On October 13, 2021, IATF approved the recommendation to reduce the alert level in NCR from alert level 4 to alert level 3 until October 31, 2021.
+On November 4, 2021, the Government approved the de-escalation of NCR from alert level 3 to alert level 2.

-On Jan.
-3, 2022, Metro Manila and most other provinces were placed to Alert Level 3 status due to the surge of Covid cases caused by the Omicron variant until Jan.
-31, 2022.
+On January 3, 2022, Metro Manila and most other provinces were placed to Alert Level 3 status due to the surge of Covid cases caused by the Omicron variant until January 31, 2022.

-On Feb.
-1, 2022, Metro Manila and most other provinces were de-escalated to Alert Level 2 until Feb.
-28, 2022 in which the government approved the further de-escalation to Alert Level 1.
+On February 1, 2022, Metro Manila and most other provinces were de-escalated to Alert Level 2 until February 28, 2022 in which the government approved the further de-escalation to Alert Level 1.
+As of June 30, 2022, Metro Manila and the other provinces maintained Alert Level 1 status.